 - Conservation areas

 Maps of the Severn Estuary Strategy Report

-Published in 2001, the Severn Estuary Strategy report outlined Policy recommendations and Proposals for Action for the Estuary, and along with key stakeholders and partners has produced a Consultation Draft for the Strategy for the Severn Estuary.
-As a result of this consultation and the co-ordinated efforts of many key partners in dealing with the responses, numerous appropriate changes were incorporated into the final Strategy for the Severn Estuary.
+Published in 2001, the first Severn Estuary Strategy report outlined Policy recommendations and Proposals for Action for the Estuary, and along with key stakeholders and partners, produced a Consultation Draft for the Strategy for the Severn Estuary.
+As a result of this consultation and the co-ordinated efforts of many key partners in dealing with the responses, numerous appropriate changes were incorporated into the current Strategy for the Severn Estuary (2017-2027).